-What is arbitration?
+What is Family Law Arbitration?

 Arbitration in Family Law can resolve disputes including:

-- Financial Matters – property, pensions, maintenance and financial provision for children
+- Financial Matters – property, pensions, maintenance and financial provision for children with the Financial Scheme.

-- Children Matters – childcare arrangements, where they should live, frequency and length of contact and general upbringing decisions
+- Children Matters – childcare arrangements, where they should live, frequency and length of contact and general upbringing decisions with the Children Scheme.